 Classification of building based on standard of safety:

 These buildings have a low level of maintenance and poor living conditions due to insufficient sanitation, ventilation and other harmful factors.

 Slums are marked by a competent authority as per the respective law.

-Buildings that are structurally weak and thus unsafe, uneven or polluted, do not have proper entry and exit facilities, disposed to fire hazards, a threat to human life and might pose a threat to safety, health or danger.
+These types of buildings are structurally weak and unsafe, uneven or polluted, do not have proper entry and exit facilities, disposed to fire hazards, a threat to human life and might pose a threat to safety, health or danger.

 Public welfare is considered unsafe.

 As per Government regulations, these buildings should take renovation, demolition, or necessary measures as per the instructions of the concerned authority.

 Also read: Town Planning & Types of Bridges